woleet/woleet-openapi-js-client/docs/UserApi.md

 Generates a new callback secret.

-Use this operation to generate the api callback secret.
+Use this operation to generate the API callback secret.

 ### Example